srobotta/moodle-report_ldapaccounts/README.md

 ## CLI

-The cli script resides in `report/ldapaccounts/cli/ldapaccounts.php`.
+There are two cli script that reside in `report/ldapaccounts/cli/`.
 Administrators may run it from the command line occasionally or put it into a cronjob to run it periodically.

+The script `ldapaccounts.php` exports a list of accounts from Moodle in conjunction with the LDAP status depending on the given filter.

 The output is always a csv formatted string witten to standard out.
 You may write that into a file using the io redirection arguments.

+The cli script `ldapssosync.php` queries the LDAP server for newly created users and creates an account in Moodle.
+There is a switch `-n` to simulate the process without actually writing any changes.
+The created users are written to standard out as a json encoded string with the few properties set by the script, when a user is created.
+Also, the time from when to query new accounts in LDAP can be set on the command line via the argument `-d`.

-For a list of commands and possible arguments use the `--help` switch to display it.
+For a list of possible arguments use the `--help` switch to display it.

-### Mode
+### Functionality of `ldapaccounts.php`

+#### Modes

 There are two modes of the script.
 The first mode works the same as the report page.
 You select user data.
 The resulting records are print to standard out.